Illnesses and Communicable Diseases

 - No fever for 24 hours without the use of fever-reducing medication and well enough to participate in school.

 - No vomiting or diarrhea for 24 hours after the last episode and ability to keep food down.

 - Rash is cleared by a physician.

 - 12 hours after the first antibiotic dose, symptoms have resolved and/or as directed by a health care provider.

 When students are ill at school, an attempt is made to first contact the parent and then the name listed on the student emergency information.
 If you have any questions regarding the above information or your child’s illness, please call your school nurse or family physician.

 Please notify the school if your child has a contagious condition such as chicken pox, strep throat, or whooping cough.
 To effectively communicate with parents regarding communicable diseases, our system has changed.
 We will no longer be sending paper letters home, but rather will be sending notices via Campus Messenger.
-Notices will only be sent when 10% of students in a classroom have contracted the illness/disease (i.e. strep, pink eye, etc.).
+Notices will only be sent when 10% of students in a school building have contracted the illness/disease (i.e. strep, pink eye, etc.).

 Chickenpox is a viral illness.
 The symptoms include a rash beginning as red bumps turning into blisters, and possibly a fever.
 Exclusion from school is until all blisters have dried and formed scabs, about 6 days after the onset of the rash.

 Fifth disease is a mild, common viral rash illness.
 Early symptoms are generally mild and may include a sore throat or low-grade fever.
 When the rash develops, it often appears on the cheeks (a slapped cheek look) and moves to the arms, upper body, buttocks, and legs.
-The rash on the body appears fine, lacy, and pink is more pronounced with exposure to heat or sunlight.
+The rash on the body appears fine, lacy, and pink and is more pronounced with exposure to heat or sunlight.
 Exclusion from school only if fever is present.
 Children do not need to stay home from school if other rash-causing illnesses are ruled out by a health care provider.

 Hand, Foot, and Mouth Disease